ipongrani/simple-random-num/README.md

 ## Features:
-- Generates ranodm number on given range.
+- Generates random number on given range.
 - Defaults to 0-10 when no range is specified.
-- Easy integration to other exising projects as cod eis based on single component.
+- Easy integration to other existing projects as code is based on single component.